Tennis: Top seed Fabio Fognini falls at ASB Classic, as Feliciano Lopez overcomes mid-match meltdown

 After his first round match Lopez grabbed some food, had a quick chat with his coach then tried to rest, before taking on Fognini, who broke into the top 10 for the first time last year.

+"It was so far out, that ball ...
+I think he misunderstood my call.

 "It was a mistake, everybody makes mistakes.
 There is no way I can challenge a ball that is so far out.
-If I challenge it is because the ball is close.
-The umpires make mistakes sometimes, and I think he made a mistake."
+If I challenge it is because the ball is close."

 ATP Tour supervisor Gerry Armstrong visited Lopez in his chair, but the player took a while to settle.